Skip to main content

 • optimization

 The game's optimization has received mixed feedback, with users reporting crashes, stuttering, and performance issues, particularly on older computers and during intense gameplay moments.
-While some players have noted improvements in certain areas, many are hopeful for future patches to enhance overall performance, as the game's potential is overshadowed by its current technical shortcomings.
+While some players have noted improvements over time, many are hopeful for future patches to enhance performance and address these concerns.
+Overall, the game's potential is recognized, but its current performance detracts from the experience.

 • “If performance in late-game improves and more content is added, it's going to be super awesome.”